mcdemarco/the-new-kitchen-cookbook/vegetables/polenta.md

 I've also spiced them with black pepper, black seed (nigella), sage, and/or savory.

 The serving size of instant polenta is 1/4 c.
 Boil a cup of water per 1/4 c. polenta, salt to taste, then cook 3 minutes, stirring constantly.
 Cook longer if you want it thicker.

+You can also microwave a single serving of instant polenta on high for 4--5 minutes (stirring once), optionally with olive oil.
+Consult the internet for larger quantities.